 5. Goal Coach and Problem Solving Catalyst

-Make your journal a place to write goals and solve problems.
-If you record a plan, you are more likely to achieve it.
+Make your journal a place to write goals and solve problems because if you record a plan, you are more likely to achieve it.
 Solutions to problems come more readily when we see them in writing.
 It’s good to have a journal for different activities.
 Then you can correlate the information from these journals to create an overall picture of your mental and spiritual health.

-When you compare journals, you’ll find the answers to interpreting your dreams.
-So, keep a notebook by your bed.
-A dream journal is often the first type of journals someone uses.
+When you compare journals, you’ll find the key to interpreting your dreams.
+Keep a notebook by your bed.
+A dream journal is often one of the first type of journals someone uses.
 Once you see how valuable it is for unraveling the meaning of your dreams, you’ll use it to record other things.

 Top Spiritual Journal Questions and Answers

-We recommend keeping several types of journals.
+By now, you know we recommend keeping several types of journals.
 They don’t have to be expensive.
 You are after the data they provide.
+So, they aren’t the documents you keep on the bookshelf for everyone to see.
+These are for you alone.

 “Keeping a journal has taught me that there is not so much new in your life as you sometimes think.
 When you re-read your journal, you find out that your latest discovery is something you already found out five years ago.
 Still, it is true that one penetrates deeper and deeper into the same ideas and the same experiences.” ―Thomas Merton